RossCodes25/Cosmic-Web-Research-/README.md

  * **Parameter file (32KB)**: https://users.flatironinstitute.org/~camels/CMD/2D_maps/data/IllustrisTNG/params_1P_IllustrisTNG.txt

- The first 2D map file is from the IllustrisTNG 1P dataset.
+ The first 2D map file is from the IllustrisTNG 1P dataset;
  - The 1P dataset is used because we can vary both cosmological and astrophysical parameters, whereas with most others you can only vary 1.
  - In the 1P set, each of the 28 parameters can take 5 values (one varying at a time) so we have a total of 28x5=140 possible combination of parameters.
 I.e., we have 140 original 3D simulation boxes.
 Each of the 3D simulation boxes is "sliced" into 15 2D maps.
   - So we have 140x15=2100 2D maps of neutral hydrogen map.
 Each 2D map is stored in a 256x256 pixel grid.